leezer3/OpenBVE-Site/play-accessibility/index.md

 ---

 As far as possible, we'd like OpenBVE to be accessible for all players.
-Recent nightly builds (as of 07/06/2021) include various accessibility helpers to help support this, which are described below:
+We include various accessibility helpers to help support this, which are described below:

 ## Screen Reader Support